Overview

 Preparing for your caesarean birth

-You get a text message to confirm the date and time of your elective caesarean birth.
+You get a message on MyChart to confirm the date and time of your elective caesarean birth.
+If you do not have MyChart, we will call you.

 This guide explains how and when you need to prepare for your caesarean birth.
 It includes information about: